-The Company has entered into certain agreements and transactions with PetroHunter, a non-arm's length party for the purposes of the TSXV, whose largest single shareholder is also the President and CEO of the Company.
+The Company has entered into certain agreements and transactions with PetroHunter, a non-arm's length party for the purposes of the TSXV, whose largest single shareholder at the time of the transactions is also the President and CEO of the Company.
 The Company acquired working interests from PetroHunter in the Beetaloo Basin Project.